schnatterer/smeagol-galore/README.md

 * Smeagol galore will be available on [https://localhost:8443](https://localhost:8443) (and via `/smeagol`).
   SCM-Manager will be available on [https://localhost:8443/scm](https://localhost:8443/scm).
 * Default user/pw: `admin/admin` (see bellow for custom credentials)
+* PlantUML Rendering uses plantuml.com by default.
+Note that this might be blocked by browser plugins such as uBlock 🤔 You can use your own instance with a custom image, though.
+See [Building](#building).

 ## Persist state